okalangkenneth/PhoneShop/README.md

-# EcomGateway Backend: A Microservice-based E-commerce Gateway with Identity Server and Azure Service Bus Integration
+# EcomGateway: A Microservice-based E-commerce Gateway with Identity Server and Azure Service Bus Integration

 ## Table of Contents.
 1. [Project Description](#project-description)